 Animals: Animals are not allowed in College vehicles unless they are transported in the conduct of College business or are required by a passenger's disability.
+The College shall be provided with evidence of the documented disability when requested.

 Non- Official Decals: No decals, bumper stickers, commercial advertising, or political stickers of any kind may be placed on any College-owned vehicle.
 Only official marking as required by law may be placed on a College vehicle.